gnsqd/cmaes-lbfgs/README.md

 - Engineering design optimization
 - Scientific model fitting

-## Performance Tips

-1. **CMA-ES**:
-   - Use parallel evaluation for expensive functions (set `parallel_eval: true`)
-   - Tune population size based on problem difficulty (default: 4 + 3⌊ln(n)⌋)
-   - Consider restart strategies for multimodal problems (IPOP/BIPOP)
-   - Start with larger bounds, let the algorithm adapt

-2. **L-BFGS-B**:
-   - Increase memory size (10-20) for better convergence on smooth problems
-   - Provide analytical gradients when available for best performance
-   - Adjust line search parameters (c1, c2) for difficult problems
-   - Use good initial guesses (possibly from CMA-ES results)

-3. **Combined Strategy**:
-   - Use CMA-ES for global exploration, then L-BFGS-B for local refinement
-   - Particularly effective for options surface calibration workflows

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the dual License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## Citation

-If you use this library in academic work, please consider citing the original algorithms:

-- **CMA-ES**: Hansen, N. (2006).
-The CMA evolution strategy: a comparing review.
-- **L-BFGS-B**: Byrd, R. H., Lu, P., Nocedal, J., & Zhu, C. (1995).
-A limited memory algorithm for bound constrained optimization.